M-Hawk/API-Web-Server/README.md

 In general not many open-source applications support PostreSQL, which can limit its usage.
 PostreSQL is also slower than some other DBMS such as MySQL, due to its focus on compatability.

-Relational Databases suffer performance issues with larger sets of data due to the inclination to vertically scale, with the entire database generally existing on a singular server, and the ability to increase dataset sizes consists of scaling vertically by adding more CPU, RAM and GPU to a system.
+Relational Databases suffer performance issues with larger sets of data due to the inclination to vertically scale, with the entire database generally existing on a singular server, and the ability to increase dataset sizes consists of scaling vertically by adding more CPU, RAM and GPU to a system (Editor, 2019).

-Non relational DBMS such as MongoDB, Cassandra and Firebase using noSQL tend to have better larger dataset scalability and performance by horizontally scaling and implementing mulitple servers to the database pool, which share data throughout the network.
+Non relational DBMS such as MongoDB, Cassandra and Firebase using noSQL tend to have better larger dataset scalability and performance by horizontally scaling and implementing mulitple servers to the database pool, which share data throughout the network (Editor, 2019).

 ## ORM

-Object Relational Mapping is the process where objects are implemented to connect a programming language to database systems, where object-oriented programming concepts can be applied to SQL databases.
+In research from Pedamkar … (2022) Object Relational Mapping is the process where objects are implemented to connect a programming language to database systems, where object-oriented programming concepts can be applied to SQL databases.
 There are many different ORM packages specific to particular object oriented languages, such as SQL Alchemy's use with Pythons web framework Flask or Hibernate ORM with Java.

 ### **Key Benefits**

-ORM's work by generating objects to connect with the tables in the database virtually, allowing developers to modify, update, retrive, delete and create data within these tables.
+In research from LearnNowOnline … (2012) ORM's work by generating objects to connect with the tables in the database virtually, allowing developers to modify, update, retrive, delete and create data within these tables.

 The use of ORM's saves developers time and effort, and by extension reducing overall production cost by allowing them to connect, access and modify a given Database, utilising their preferred development language, often in a more simplistic manner, without the need to even spend time learning SQL.
 This prevents developers having to write sometimes very long queries or implementations in the native DBMS language.

-ORM's also make an application independant of the given DBMS used in the backend, allowing generic queries to be made in the utilised programming language, and if migrating to another database, these queries can easily be modified and reused in another DBMS.
+ORM's also make an application independant of the given DBMS used in the backend, allowing generic queries to be made in the utilised programming language, and if migrating to another database, these queries can easily be modified and reused in another DBMS do to the irrespective nature of these queries Pedamkar … (2022).

 ORM's add the benefit of data abstraction which gives a very clear separation of concerns, with the data being housed in a server and managed and accessed using the ORM in a web application.